obophenotype/upheno/docs/reference/core-concepts.md

 1. **Molecular Structure as a Bearer:**
     - **Example:** A DNA molecule can be the bearer of the characteristic 'sequence length'.
     - **Explanation:** The length of the DNA sequence is a property of the DNA molecule itself, making the molecule the bearer of this characteristic.
-1. **Genetic Trait as a Bearer:**
-    - **Example:** A fruit fly (Drosophila melanogaster) can be the bearer of a genetic trait like eye color.
-    - **Explanation:** The organism (fruit fly) carries the genetic information that determines eye color, making it the bearer of this specific trait.

 In each example, the **"bearer"** is the entity that has, carries, or exhibits a particular biological characteristic.
 This concept is fundamental in biology and bioinformatics for linking specific traits, qualities, or features to the entities that possess them, thereby enabling a clearer understanding and categorization of biological diversity and functions.